Fight Traffic Ticket in WyomingPage OverviewSUMMARY: How to Fight a Wyoming Traffic Ticket

 - Receiving your verdict.

-You’ll move forward depending on the verdict.
-Drivers found not guilty can put the episodes behind them, but those found guilty must deal with all related ticket fines and penalties.
+You'll move forward depending on the verdict.
+Drivers found " not guilty" can put the episodes behind them, but those found "guilty" must deal with all related traffic ticket fines and penalties.

 Pleading Guilty or No Contest

-Sometimes, a driver finds it’s more convenient to plead guilty or no contest, pay the fine, and deal with the penalties―especially if he knows he’s guilty and the offense is minor.
+Sometimes, you may find it's more convenient to plead "guilty" or "no contest," pay the fine, and deal with the penalties―especially if the offense is minor.

 For more information about this option, visit Paying Your Traffic Ticket.

 Avoid Additional Charges